CS460GraphBox/GraphBox/README.md

 For BoxDash, we have a few ideas.
 First, we would like to implement a leaderboard for multi-player lobbies.
 Imagine playing BoxDash with your friends in a race for the fastest time through all three levels.
 Another interesting concept is the idea of a relay race.
 For example, for a team of three players, each player would complete one of the levels and the time to complete all three levels would be combined.

-For GObby!, the first improvement the team would make is to create a leaderboard similar to how the BoxDash one would work.
+As for GObby!, the first improvement the team would make is to create a leaderboard similar to how the BoxDash one would work.
 Additionally, we would like to create more maps and provide the ability for players to choose a map to play.

 # Common problems and solutions
 1. <b>Q:</b> When I press SHIFT to attempt to run, I'm slower.
 How do I fix that?